Beverley D. Tucker: Career

-Tucker became a priest of the Episcopal Church and Bishop John Johns in 1873 assigned him to the historic Lunenburg parish in Richmond County, Virginia, where he rector until 1882.
+Tucker became a priest of the Episcopal Church and Bishop John Johns in 1873 assigned him to the historic Lunenburg parish in Richmond County, Virginia, where he served as rector until 1882.
 Tucker became a staunch Democrat and chaplain of the Pickett-Buchanan camp of Confederate Veterans.
-He then accepted a position as rector of the historic St. Paul's Church in Norfolk, Virginia, where he served until consecration as co-adjutor bishop of the new Diocese of Southern Virginia.
+He then accepted a position as rector of the historic St. Paul's Church in Norfolk, Virginia, where he served until his consecration as co-adjutor bishop of the new Diocese of Southern Virginia, as discussed below.
 In 1905, Tucker delivered a sermon on "Continuity of the Life of the Church" at a service inaugurating the restoration of the interior of Bruton Parish Church in nearby Williamsburg to its colonial form and appearance.
-Tucker served on the board of visitors of William and Mary College in Williamsburg, as well as at the General Convention of the Episcopal Church beginning in 1892 as well as on the board of trustees of his alma mater, Virginia Theological Seminary.
+Tucker served on the board of visitors of the College of William & Mary in Williamsburg, as well as at the General Convention of the Episcopal Church beginning in 1892, as well as on the board of trustees of his alma mater, Virginia Theological Seminary.

-In 1892, the Diocese of Virginia split, as had been contemplated for more than a decade, and Norfolk and Williamsburg were made part of the new Diocese of Southern Virginia, with Alfred Magill Randolph as its first bishop.
-To ensure continuity, Randolph asked for a co-adjutor bishop in 1906, and Tucker was selected and consecrated by Randolph and several other bishops, including fellow former Confederate George William Peterkin, bishop of the Diocese of West Virginia.
-Tucker succeed as the diocesan bishop in 1918, upon Randolph's death.
-He then made Arthur C. Thomson, who had been consecrated as suffragan the previous year as Randolph's health deteriorated, as his co-adjutor.
-Tucker excelled at social interactions with wealthy potential donors, including Coca-Cola heiress and philanthropist Letitia Pate Whitehead Evans and John D. Rockefeller, Jr., who helped establish Colonial Williamsburg.
+In 1892, the Diocese of Virginia split, as had been contemplated for more than a decade, and Norfolk and Williamsburg were made part of the new Diocese of Southern Virginia, with Alfred Magill Randolph as its first bishop, but with a planned additional split of the western part of that diocese.
+To ensure continuity in the event of his demise, in 1905, Randolph asked for a co-adjutor bishop and Virginia-born missionary Arthur Selden Lloyd was elected, but declined the post.
+The following year, Tucker was selected and consecrated by Randolph and several other bishops, including fellow former Confederate George William Peterkin, bishop of the Diocese of West Virginia.
+Despite his association with the diocese's Tidewater region, with historic churches and congregations, Tucker was concerned about educational deficits, particularly in Virginia's mountain regions.
+He established several archdeaneries, in which a priest supervised missionaries and teachers in new churches and schools in underserved areas.
+When Randolph died in 1918, Tucker succeed as the diocesan bishop.
+He then made Arthur C. Thomson, who had been consecrated as suffragan bishop the previous year (as Randolph's health deteriorated), as his co-adjutor.
+Rt.Rev.
+Tucker excelled at social interactions with wealthy potential donors, including Coca-Cola heiress and philanthropist Letitia Pate Whitehead Evans and John D. Rockefeller Jr., who helped establish Colonial Williamsburg.

 Tucker also published several books, including Confederate Verses, Sketch of St. Paul's Church, Scattered Essays and Poems, and My Three Loves (1910).

 Death and legacy

-Tucker died in 1930 and was buried with his wife among her relatives in the churchyard of Zion Episcopal Church in Charles Town, West Virginia.
+Tucker died in 1930 and was buried with his wife among her relatives in the Zion Episcopal Churchyard in Charles Town, West Virginia.
 A plaque in Bruton Parish recognizes Tucker's lifelong work among African-Americans.